-After sexual trauma, you may feel like your body is an unsafe place to be present in.
-You can gently return to yourself with the support of a trauma-informed yoga practice and the unique techniques it offers.
+After sexual trauma, many survivors feel like their body is an unsafe place to be present in.
+We can gently return to ourselves with the support of a trauma-informed yoga practice and the unique techniques it offers.

 7 Yoga Tips To Feel Safe After Sexual Trauma